jmacul2/sentry-cfml/README.rst

 sentry-cfml
 ==========

-sentry-cfml is an plugin `Sentry <https://www.getsentry.com/welcome/>`_ that provides a custom interface that is used with `raven-cfml <https://github.com/jmacul2/raven-cfml>`_.
+sentry-cfml is a `Sentry <https://www.getsentry.com/welcome/>`_ plugin that provides a custom interface that is used with `raven-cfml <https://github.com/jmacul2/raven-cfml>`_.

 Installation